 Then finally, different types of financial reports can be of various types according to specified company standards.

-ERP finance module provides businesses the control and accountability of their finances.
+ERP finance module provides businesses the control and accountability for their finances.

 Vendors of ERP finance module